ElektraInitiative/libelektra/doc/decisions/array.md

 - Is very similar to `binary` metadata.
 - The key alone suffices to know if its an array
-- one can distinguish an array with keys that are called by chance #0
+- One can distinguish an array with keys that are called by chance e.g. `#0`

 ## Implications